Best Practices for Oracle Database Security

 These solutions convert plaintext data into unintelligible ciphertext based on a special key so that only authorized parties can access it.
 Without knowledge of the encryption algorithm, it is almost impossible to retrieve the original data from the encrypted text.

 Organize a security training.
 Explain regular workers the importance of taking precautions.
-It is also helpful to apprise them about information security legislation and provide the amount of penalties laid by regulatory organs for non-compliance and committing cyber crimes.
+It is also helpful to apprise them about security legislation and penalties laid by regulatory organs for non-compliance and cybercrimes.

 10. Be Paranoid

-On a regular basis, we monitor news on information security and the interesting point here is that so many tremendously huge corporations get hacked.
+We monitor news on information security on a regular basis; and it’s surprising how so tremendously huge corporations get hacked.
 The companies which can afford the best security applications.
 Why is this happening?
 Apparently, the answer to this question lies in the approach to the matter.
 If you think of your work procedures as a boring unnecessary routine, you will leave some of the important issues without attention and somehow get hacked.
-But if you will realize the responsibility of your position and want to do it right, you should become paranoid.
+But if you realize the responsibility of your position and want to do it right, you should become paranoid.
 Expect attacks any minute from every direction.

 Be scrupulous and don’t let anyone neglect protective measures.
 Go through all security recommendations by Oracle (the link can be found in the References section).
-It requires major effort but it’s worth it.
-People rarely talk about the repelled attacks, but if your company’s name doesn’t appear in security digests, we know it is you, dear security man, who has done the job the way it should be done.
+It is tough work but worth the effort.
+People rarely talk about repelled attacks but if your company’s name doesn’t appear in security digests, we know it is you, dear security man, who has done the job the way it should be done.